markusjuhllarsen/Denoising-Biomedical-KnowledgeGraph/README.md

   - Adam

 - **Training:**
-  - Supervised with positive/negative pairs (DrugBank DTI for positives, random negatives)
+  - Supervised with positive/negative pairs
-  - Early stopping based on validation AUC (if implemented)
+  - Early stopping based on validation AUC

 **Reproducibility:**
 - All model code is in `retrain_gcn_structured.py` (see class `StructuredGCN`).